Sondheim Theatre

 The Sondheim Theatre (formerly the Queen's Theatre) is a West End theatre located in Shaftesbury Avenue on the corner of Wardour Street in the City of Westminster, London.
 It opened as the Queen's Theatre on 8 October 1907, as a twin to the neighbouring Hicks Theatre (now the Gielgud Theatre) which had opened ten months earlier.
 Both theatres were designed by W. G. R. Sprague.
 The theatre was Grade II listed by English Heritage in June 1972.

-In 2019 the theatre's name was changed from the Queen's to the Sondheim Theatre (after Stephen Sondheim) after a 20 week refurbishment.
+In 2019 the theatre's name was changed from the Queen's to the Sondheim Theatre (after Stephen Sondheim) after a 20-week refurbishment.
 The theatre reopened on 18 December 2019.

 History

 The original plan was to name the venue the Central Theatre.
 However, after lengthy debate, it was named the Queen's Theatre and a portrait of Queen Alexandra was hung in the foyer.

 The first production at the Queen's Theatre was a comedy by Madeleine Lucette Ryley called The Sugar Bowl.
 Although it was poorly received and ran for only 36 performances, the theatre received glowing reviews.
 The Stage on 10 October 1907 described the theatre as:

 In September 1940, a German bomb landed directly on the theatre, destroying the facade and lobby areas.
 The production at the time was Daphne du Maurier's Rebecca starring Celia Johnson, Owen Nares and Margaret Rutherford.
-The theatre remained closed until a £250,000 restoration was completed by Westwood Sons & Partners almost 20 years later.
+The theatre remained closed until, almost 20 years later, a £250,000 restoration was completed by Westwood Sons & Partners.
 The auditorium retained its Edwardian decor, while the lobbies and exterior were rebuilt in a modern style.
 The reconstructed theatre opened on 8 July 1959 with John Gielgud's solo performance in Shakespeare speeches and sonnets, Ages of Man.

 From April 2004 to July 2019, the theatre played host to Cameron Mackintosh's production of Les Misérables which transferred after 18 years at the nearby Palace Theatre.
-The musical celebrated its 20th anniversary at the venue on 8 October 2005 and overtook Cats as the longest-running musical of all time a year later on 8 October 2006.
+The musical celebrated its 20th anniversary at the venue on 8 October 2005, and overtook Cats as the West End's longest-running musical of all time a year later on 8 October 2006.